Skip to content

 The ductility of a material depends on its chemical composition, which is important when selecting materials subjected to extreme cold or heat.
 This affects many masking applications, for instance, so the elongation must be good for the adhesive to withstand the cold.

-Similarly, if the adhesive can stretch while it’s being applied to a surface, it helps the applicator mask small corners.
+Similarly, if the flexible material can stretch while it’s being applied to a surface, it helps the applicator mask small corners.
 These tough-to-reach spots are important to mask so they don’t get exposed during painting.

 ELONGATION CASE STUDY